Orange nutrition is not only delicious, but is also a healthy alternative to processed snacks and ridiculously portable.

 Because the vitamin is more strongly concentrated in a whole orange, eating the fruit, or even juicing it at home, is more effective than taking a vitamin C supplement.

 Further, research strongly indicates that the body has a greater absorption rate of the nutrients within an orange when it is consumed as a whole fruit, rather than as a supplement as the nutrients in the fruit also interact with the more than 170 other phytonutrients and over 60 other flavanoids that are present in a single whole orange.

 The inner parts of an orange are not the only to carry extraordinary health benefits.
 The benefits of oranges and their cholesterol lowering flavones are also found in the peel.
-These flavones are potentially more powerful than statin medications commonly prescribed to help lower cholesterol.
+These flavones are potentially as powerful as statin medications commonly prescribed to help lower cholesterol.

 While many believe orange juice has the same effect, it takes as many as 20 glasses of juice per day to receive the same amount present in the orange peel.